jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 our first designs was a large record for multiplication that had everything baked into it.
-Then someone had the idea to split that record into a separate addition and multiplication record and re-express multiplication into addition.
+Then someone had the idea to split that record into a separate addition and multiplication records and re-express multiplication into addition.
 This allows us to work with the simpler problem of addition, before tackling multiplication.